Another Piece to Our Puzzle: Clinical Social Work and Autism in Children

 Guest Authored By Annie M, LCSW

-Eyas Landing is excited to share with our community that we have hired a social worker to join our multi-disciplinary team of dedicated practitioners in supporting children and their families in reaching success in their dynamic and multi-faceted goals.
+Eyas Landing has several social workers as part of our multi-disciplinary team of dedicated practitioners that support children and their families in reaching success in their dynamic and multi-faceted goals.
 Clinical social workers can work in a variety of settings and specializations.
 Clinical social workers can also play a key role in supporting a child who has a diagnosis of autism.

 What Do Social Workers Do?